-- (A) For each month of the year, the Chair shall designate a member of the Board to act in an "on-call" capacity for the purpose of initiating and obtaining the requisite number of signatures on documents that require Board approval including, but not limited to, travel permits, arrest warrants, furloughs, work release applications, discharge certificates, and "buck slips" parole condition modification requests from the Division of Parole Supervision. - (B) The on-call Board member is hereby given express authority to approve the issuance of arrest warrants during non-business hours when the interest of public safety dictates that issuance of such warrant cannot wait until the next business day.
+- (A) For each month of the year, the Chair shall designate a member of the Board to act in an "on-call" capacity for the purpose of initiating and obtaining the requisite number of signatures on documents that require Board approval including, but not limited to, travel permits, arrest warrants, furloughs, work release applications, discharge certificates, and "buck slips" from the Office of Parole Administration Division of Parole Supervision. - (B) The on-call Board member is hereby given express authority to approve the issuance of arrest warrants during non-business hours when the interest of public safety dictates that issuance of such warrant cannot wait until the next business day.
 In these circumstances, the on-call Board member may give verbal and/or electronic authorization to issue the arrest warrant and will memorialize such verbal and/or electronic authorization on the warrant instrument at his or her first opportunity during the next business day and obtain the requisite signatures of other Board members.

-History: Adopted March 7, 2017 Amended October 23, 2018
+History: Adopted March 7, 2017

-§ 6-108.
+§ 6-107.
 Failure to Pay Programming Fees.